Become A Study Group Leader

 propose a study group

-If you would like to propose a study group for OLLI at AU, please click here.
+If you would like to propose a study group for OLLI at AU, please go to "Study Groups" or "Shorts" in the bar across the top of the page.
+Then click on the study group proposal form.
 You will need to create a user name and password if you’re not already an OLLI member.
 This enables you to complete the online form, which is then sent to the OLLI office.
 Both the Curriculum Committee and Board of Directors review the proposals and approve the study groups to be offered.

 Proposal submission deadlines: